 Dr. Beth Hampton Jones is an Asheville native and has been a veterinarian for 24 years.
 A 1993 graduate of NC State University College of Veterinary Medicine, she started her career in Lenoir, NC.
 Fourteen years ago she received her training in veterinary acupuncture through the International Veterinary Acupuncture Society (IVAS).

 Dr. Jones is an Asheville High School graduate and grew up in the Beaverdam community.
-She has two teenage children, two dogs named Ebby and Gira, and two African Grey parrots.
+She has two adult children, two dogs named Ebby and Gira, and two African Grey parrots.
 She especially enjoys working with her senior patients, both dogs and cats.

 What is Veterinary Acupuncture?

 Acupuncture may be defined as the insertion of needles into specific points on the body to produce a healing response.
 Each acupuncture point has specific actions when stimulated.
 This technique has been used in veterinary practice in China for thousands of years to treat many ailments.
 The Chinese also use acupuncture as preventative medicine.
 Acupuncture is used all around the world, either alone or in conjunction with Western medicine, to treat a wide variety of conditions in every species of animal.
 Clinical research has been conducted showing positive results in the treatment of both animals and humans, and the use of acupuncture is increasing.
 Acupuncture will not cure every condition, but it can work very well when it is indicated.